 If your transaction is pending for too long:

 - Speed it up: Resubmit it with a higher gas fee.
-Learn more: How to speed up a transaction.
+See Speed up a transaction by increasing gas fee.

 - Cancel it: If you no longer want it to go through.
-Learn more: How to cancel a transaction.
+See Cancel a pending EVM transaction.

 How Sui processes transactions